rahulsahni849/WeatherReactApp/README.md

 # WeatherReactApp
-Making weather checking react app for any city
+Weather checking react app for any city